Ekkehard-Schulze/precision-temperature-logger/README.md

 attached TMP117A sensors.
 These serve as probes for laboratory usage

-and can be inserted into agar plates or liquids.
-The main board has
+and can be inserted for example into agar plates or liquid samples.

-two optional places for on-board TMP117A sensors, which can be used to
+The main board has two optional places for on-board TMP117A sensors,

-log the environmental temperature, for example in incubators.
+which we use to record environmental temperatures, for example in

+incubators.

 Notes